Ride2Rail/oc-core/README.md

 ## Usage

-To be able to run the application, you first need to upload the TRIAS files into the ``trias_extractor/trias`` folder.
-See https://github.com/Ride2Rail/trias-extractor for further details on how to initialize the trias-extractor module.
+To be able to run the application, you first need to:
+- upload the TRIAS files into the ``trias-extractor/trias`` folder (you can find the TRIAS files in the following repository: https://github.com/Ride2Rail/trias-xml-examples).
+- run the load.sh script in ``trias-extractor``.

+For all details on the trias-extractor module, please see https://github.com/Ride2Rail/trias-extractor.

 ### Local development (debug on)